What to Expect

 Our dietitian will help you understand your dietary needs and determine the foods that are best for you during and after treatment.

-A social worker will evaluate and discuss any psychosocial needs you may have during your treatment.
-They can point you to additional services, for example lodging information and community resources.
+An assessment by a social worker is required for insurance approval.
+They will evaluate and discuss any psychosocial needs you may have during the next steps of your treatment.
+They also assist with referrals to community agencies.

-Your financial coordinator will review your insurance information and benefits.
-They will be your primary contact for any insurance or billing questions.
+Your last scheduled appointment for the day is with a financial coordinator.
+They will verify that the insurance information we have been provided is correct and also review your transplant benefits.
+They will be your primary contact for any insurance or billing questions./p>

 At Your Appointment